Code-Institute-Submissions/josephWoodland-MS3-campaign-DB_OctResub/readme.md

 ## The App Brief

-This is a copy of the brief [here](https://github.com/josephWoodland/MS3-beer-DB/blob/master/static/assets/readme/design_brief_campaign.pdf)
+Here is a copy of the brief [here](https://github.com/josephWoodland/MS3-beer-DB/blob/master/static/assets/readme/design_brief_campaign.pdf)

 ## Summary of the brief

-The client requested a MVP to test the concept of the app.
-A product that can be put out into a small test group to gauge the interest of the idea.
+The client requested an MVP to test the concept of the app.
+A product that can be released into a small test group to gauge the interest of the idea.

-The app will be accessible from marketing campaigns through social media, this means that the app must be functional from mobile, even if the design on mobile is limited, the basic functionality must be there.
+The app will be accessible from marketing campaigns through social media.
+Meaning that the app must be functional from mobile; even if the design on mobile is limited, the basic functionality must be there.

-The look of the app must be clean and more importantly functional, and clear to the user how to use the app.
-They have expressed that the design of the app can be looked at further down the product road map, and to focus on the functionality.
+The app’s look must be clean and, more importantly, functional and clear to the user how to use the app.
+The client has expressed that the app’s design can be looked at further down the product road map and focus on the functionality.

 <span
 id="ux">